Case Study: Offers Negotiation and Sales

 Our client, a co-op board for a 36-unit residential building in Chicago, was in default on their loan and was referred to us by their bank, who was also a long-term client or ours.
 The co-op, which has been established over 80 years ago, was comprised of many members that had inherited their interest in the property from the previous generation.
 The units were mostly owner occupied and the majority of occupants were senior citizens who had lived in the building for decades.
 The co-op had a number of vacant units that they could not afford to repair and the building had extensive deferred maintenance.
 These issues resulted in a major cash flow problem causing the co-op to struggle to keep their loan current, pay utility bills, and generally remain solvent.
 A small minority of members of the co-op wanted to pursue feasibility of selling the building and engaged us for our advice.

 From the first call, we knew that selling this building would be a massive undertaking.
-Especially considering the fact that the vast majority of the members had no interest in cooperating, let alone moving.
-Regardless, we met with the President of the co-op and laid out a plan.
+Especially considering the fact that the vast majority of the members did not have any interest in cooperating, let alone moving.
+Regardless, we met with the President of the co-op board and laid out a plan.
 Our first major challenge was to value the building.
-Thirty-six-unit buildings are difficult enough to value, but even more challenging when the ownership was a co-op and the occupants were paying assessments rather than rent, major repairs were needed, and most occupants would likely vacate IF the property ever sold.
+Thirty-six-unit buildings are difficult enough to value, but even more challenging because the ownership was a co-op without any actual rental income.
+Major repairs were needed, and most occupants would likely vacate if the property ever sold.
 However, we pressed on and after significant research, arrived at a value of $1.38M.
 We then needed to work closely with the co-op’s accountant to determine the net payoff to each member should the property sell at that price once all debts were settled and closing costs paid.

 We discovered that, while very cash poor, the co-op actually had very little debt and that the payout to each member would be fairly substantial, assuming the property sold.
 Armed with this information, we presented our marketing plan to all members of the co-op and requested approval to list.
 We received approval to list by 60% vote.
 While the majority of members were on board, we needed 75% vote to actually sell the building, which would mean dissolving the co-op.
 We were able to settle on a list price of $1.399M and went to work.